benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Split-L2.png)

-- A **constraint** on the number of splits that satisfy the pattern is may appear below a split.
+- A **constraint** on the number of splits that satisfy the pattern may appear below a split.
 The constraint is in one of these forms:
   - _= expr / ≠ expr / > expr / ≥ expr_
   - _in (expr .. expr) / in (expr .. expr] / in [expr .. expr) / in [expr .. expr]_
   - _in {expr, expr, ... expr}_